marcmerlin/FastLED_NeoMatrix/examples/espgifread/README.md

-New demo to display gifs read from SPIFFS
+New demo to display gifs read from SPIFFS from ESP8266 (should also work on ESP32).

 Decoding engine from Jason Coon, Aurora. https://github.com/pixelmatix/aurora/